-Pasteurization has several benefits when used to treat food products, making it an important part of many food processing industries.
+Pasteurization has several advantages when used to treat food products, making it an essential part of the food processing industry.
+Among the many foods and semi-solid products that benefit from pasteurization are:

 - Jams and jellies